+This Union Tack was bean to the British

+forces of used at the Victoria Fishtation

+for the Official Seguing of Severender by the

+hopenese Army of This Hay what

+bean signed by the British officer on

+returnation

 The only film on Japanese surrender ceremony

-YOUR readers may be interested to know that the Times of London recently published an obsturry of General Sir Ourry Roberts who died on March 16 at the age of 87 mounted when the atomic bombs were dropped on Japan.
+YOUR readers may be interested to know that the Times of London recently published an obituary of General Sir Ouvry Roberts who died on March 16 at the age of \$7

-A reader of the Times later wrote in to say that the obstuary failed to mention Sir Ouvry's role as commander of land forces in Operation Zipper, the invasion of Malaya and re-conquest of Slagapore, already
+A reader of the Times later wrote in to say that the objinary failed to mention Sir Ouvry's role as commander of land forces in Operation Zipper, the invasion of Malaya and re-conquest of Singapore, already

+mounted when the atomic bombs were dropped on Japan.

-The writer, Stephen Harper, added: "Sailing mainly from India, this was the longest seasorossing of an invasion armada before the Falklands conflict, throwing 180,000 British and Indian forces onto beaches near Port Swettenham.
+The writer, Stephen Harper, added: "Sailing mainly from India, this was the longest sea crossing of an invasion armada before the Falk lands conflict, throwing 180,000 British and Indian forces onto beaches near Port Swettenham.
 "By the time D-Day (Sept.
-9) came, the Japanese in Malaya had reluctantly accepted their emperor's order to cease fire and the landings were unopposed.
+9) came, the Japanese in Malaya had reluctantly accepted their emperor's order to cease fire and the landings, were unopposed.
 Even so the invasion forces, apart from the first assault troops, were bogged down on beaches with much worse surfaces than anything intelligence had indicated."

-I was one of the eight officers witnessing the surrender cere mony (apart from the general's staff) on Sept 12, 1945, at the Victoria Institution, Kuala Lumpur.

-The late Major A.H.H.
-Beamish, subsequently the director of broadcasting in Malaysia and Singapore, took the only film of the ceremony.
+I was one of the eight officers witnessing the surrender ceremony (apart from the general's staff) on Sept 12, 1945, at the Victoria Institution, Kuala Lumpur.
+The late Major A H.H.
+Beamish, subsequently the director of broadcasting in Malaysia and Surgapore, took the only film of the ceremony.
+He presented it to the Malaysian Government for its historical archives.

-of the ceremony

-He presented it to the

-Malaysian Government

-for its historical ar-

-If would be interesting to view it on television one day.
+It would be interesting to view it on television one day.

-DERRICK J. COUPLAND Major (Reured) Singapore

-FRANCIS LIGHT'S GRAVESTONE - OLD PENANG CEMETERY GEORGETOWN

-This photograph (taken some years ago) shows the neglected state of the Cemeteries in Penang, even Francis Light's grave.
+DERRICK J. COUPLAND Major (Retired) Singapore FRANCIS LIGHT'S GRAVESTONE - OLD PENANG CEMETERY GEORGETOWN This photograph (taken some years ago) shows the neglected state of the Cemeteries in Penang, even Francis Light's grave